Skip to content

 }

-// access properties
+// access to properties

-person.mother.age = 40;
+personne.mère.âge = 40;

 // console.log can display objects

-let json = JSON.stringify(person);
+let json = JSON.stringify(personne);

-console.log("JSON=", json);
+console.log("jSON=", json);

-// We can parse the JSON
+// you can reread the jSON

-let person2 = JSON.parse(json);
+let personne2 = JSON.parse(json);

 Comments